 Harrison Street is a leading investment management firm exclusively focused on alternative real assets.
-Since inception in 2005, the firm has created a series of differentiated investment solutions focused on demographic-driven, needs-based assets.
-The firm has acquired and developed over 1,463 properties that comprise more than $59bn in real estate cost across senior housing, student housing, healthcare delivery, life sciences, build-to-rent and storage real estate as well as social and utility infrastructure.
-Our experience includes investments on, near, or in partnership with 200+ universities and 30 top health systems and ~120 leading operating partners.
-We continue to innovate with this robust network throughout North America and Europe.
+Since inception in 2005, the Firm has created a series of differentiated investment solutions focused on demographic-driven, needs-based assets.
+The Firm has acquired and developed over 1,554 properties that comprise more than $65bn in real estate cost across senior housing, student housing, healthcare delivery, life sciences and storage real estate as well as social and utility infrastructure.
+Our experience includes investments on, near or in partnership with 200+ universities, 30 top healthcare systems and 120 leading operating partners.
+We continue to innovate with one of the largest networks throughout North America and Europe.

-Headquartered in Chicago with offices in London, Toronto, San Francisco and Washington DC, the firm has more than 220 employees and approximately $49bn in assets under management.
+Headquartered in Chicago and London, with offices throughout North America, Europe and Asia, the firm has more than 260 employees and nearly $56bn in assets under management.
 Our dedicated and passionate team excels in finding innovative ways to generate long-term value as fiduciaries for our investors.
 The team consists of subject matter experts in alternative real asset investing and has one of the longest track records in non-traditional real estate.
 Clients of the firm include a global institutional investor base domiciled in North America, Europe, Asia Pacific, Middle East and Latin America.

 Investment principles & strategy

 Harrison Street leverages its investment expertise and exclusive focus in alternative real assets to execute its strategy with confidence.
-As a first mover in demographic-driven, needs-based real assets, the firm has invested $59bn of gross investment cost across 1,463 transactions in its target sectors.
-Additionally, the firm has realised on more than 610 assets totalling $13.9bn in total cost.
+As a first mover in demographic-driven, needs-based real assets, the firm has invested $65bn of gross investment cost across 1,554 transactions in its target sectors.
+Additionally, the Firm has realised on more than 640 assets totalling $15bn in cost.
 It is with this deep experience that we execute a rigorous and time-tested investment process.
-We bring together all disciplines of the firm to collabora- tively manage assets throughout the investment life cycle from strategy conception to disposition.
+We bring together all disciplines of the firm to collaboratively manage assets throughout the investment life cycle from strategy conception to disposition.

-The demand for Harrison Street’s target sectors is driven by demographics and life events.
-The cycle-resilient user demand is derived from demographic trends: an aging population that continues to grow and live longer; increasing college enrollments; and a more mobile population.
-Further, there are varying degrees of need for services offered at the assets including important life events, such as the one-time need to obtain a college degree contributing to student housing occupancy; recurring events, such as the need to visit a physician’s office regularly; or absolute needs, such as the need to live in an assisted living or memory care senior housing community.
+The demand for Harrison Street’s target sectors is driven by ongoing consumer needs and demographics.
+The cycle-resilient user demand is derived from demographic trends: an ageing population that continues to grow and live longer; increasing college enrolments; and a more mobile population.
+Further, there are varying degrees of need for services offered at the properties including important life events, such as the one-time need to obtain a college degree contributing to student housing occupancy; recurring events, such as the need to visit a physician’s office regularly; or absolute needs, such as the need to live in an assisted living or memory care senior housing community.

-The firm executes strategies across the risk-return spectrum in North America and Europe.
+The Firm executes strategies in both core and non-core investments in North America and Europe.

 Sector forecasts

-Student housing – We believe that the importance of earning a col- lege degree will continue to drive enrolment in the higher education sector.
+OTHER: Student housing – We believe that the importance of earning a college degree in the US will continue to drive enrolment in the higher education sector.
 As the economy continues to reward workers with higher skills, we expect that the amount of education people need will rise, and there are limited viable alternatives to attaining a college degree.
-Enrolment growth at four-year public and private universities continues to increase.
+Enrolment growth at selective four-year public and private universities continues to increase despite softness in other higher education segments.
 The cost differential between attending a public in state university versus attending a private university often drives students to select the public university.
-Public universities facing reduced levels of state support can, on average, only house 30% of students on-campus, thus providing continued growth opportunities for the purpose-built student housing market.
-Student housing is resilient, fundamentals have remained intact, online proved an unacceptable substitute during the pandemic, smaller schools continue to lose enrolment share and abundant new capital continues to enter the space seeking opportunities.
+Public universities facing reduced levels of state support can on average only house 30% of students on-campus, thus providing continued growth opportunities for the purpose-built student housing market.
+Student housing is resilient, fundamentals have achieved new records in top markets, online-only learning proved an unacceptable substitute during the pandemic, less-selective schools continue to lose enrolment share while top schools grow enrolment, and abundant new capital continues to enter the space seeking opportunities.

 Senior housing – The senior housing sector uniquely benefits from positive underlying demographic trends and needs-based demand.
-Seniors want to age in place and remain in a community that can address the senior’s changing health needs.
-Fundamentals are benefiting from an aging population that is at the very beginning stages of accessing needs-based communities.
+Seniors want to age in place and remainin a community that can address the senior’s changing health needs.
+Fundamentals are benefiting from an ageing population that is at the very beginning stages of accessing needs-based communities.
 The 80 year+ population will double by 2024.
 This demographic segment will continue to drive significant demand over the coming decade and beyond.
-Increasing pen- etration rates suggest an often wealthier and better-informed senior resident has begun to anticipate and plan for the eventuality of needing specialised care at some point in their lives.
+Increasing penetration rates suggest an often wealthier and better-informed senior resident has begun to anticipate and plan for the eventuality of needing specialised care at some point in their lives.

-Healthcare delivery/medical office – The healthcare delivery sector is evolv- ing and expanding as the healthcare landscape shifts from traditional doctors’ offices and hospitals to include a variety of other retail-like settings that are consumer preferred and provide a lower cost alternative than a hospital .
+Healthcare delivery/medical office – The healthcare delivery sector is evolving and expanding as the healthcare landscape shifts from traditional doctor’s offices and hospitals to include a variety of other retail-like settings that are consumer preferred and provide a lower cost alternative than a hospital.
 The range of healthcare services delivered in outpatient settings now encompasses imaging facilities, diagnostic centres, cancer care, disease treatment, inpatient rehabilitation, emergency care, and outpatient surgery.
 Medical office buildings benefit from a stable tenant base, needs-based demand drivers, positive demographics, and a long-term rental model.
-Additionally, secular and structural trends, like longer life expectancy, healthcare system consolidation , positive demographics, and the popularity of outpatient procedures, are all contributing to continued growth in this sector.
+Additionally, secular and structural trends, including longer life expectancy, healthcare system consolidation, an ageing population, and the popularity of outpatient procedures are all contributing to continued growth in this sector.

-Self storage – The self storage sector offers attractive operating characteristics as limited labour required and rental rates can be reset daily in an inflationary environment.
-The underlying demand for self storage is created by life events supported by population transitions, household mobility, renewed commercial activity and a shift away from home ownership and work from home.
-Selfstorage facilities have historically benefited from steady NOI and consistently low cap-ex, which is among the lowest of all commercial sectors.
-The low-cap-ex profile of the sector helped the sector recover more quickly compared to the traditional asset classes after the most recent recession.
+Self storage – The self storage sector offers attractive operating characteristics as limited labour is required and rental rates can be reset daily in an inflationary environment.
+The underlying demand for self storage is created by recurring life events supported by population transitions, household mobility, renewed commercial activity and a shift away from home ownership and working from home.
+Self storage facilities have historically benefited from steady NOI and consistently low cap-ex, which is among the lowest of all commercial sectors.
+The low cap-ex profile of the sector helped the sector recover more quickly compared to the traditional asset classes after the most recent recession.

-Social infrastructure – Harrison Street’s focus includes investments in social and utility infrastructure predominately with education, healthcare and government users.
+Infrastructure – Harrison Street’s focus includes investments in social and utility infrastructure predominately with education, healthcare and government users.
 Our strategy capitalises on the increasing demand from these institutions as they look for a single source of capital to address significant deferred maintenance on campus and begin to tackle the growing priority of improving their carbon footprint and self-sustaining resources.
-We believe these key investment characteristics, combined with the passage of the Infla- tion Reduction Act – the largest climate package representing the US’ commit- ment to a clean energy economy – increase the likelihood of producing stable financial performance across economic cycles and we have seen this resiliency throughout the pandemic.
+We believe these key investment characteristics, combined with the passage of the Inflation Reduction Act – the largest climate package representing the US’s commitment to a clean energy economy – increase the likelihood of producing stable financial performance across economic cycles and we have seen this resilience throughout the pandemic.

 Strategic corporate development